The uses and abuses of hypnosis

 Using the REM state in therapy

 We can clearly see, too, how hypnosis fits with the APET™ model of activating agent, pattern matching, emotion and thought.
-The activating agent is whatever means the therapists chooses for inducing the REM state in the client (we recommend gentle ways, not harsh ways, like shock).
+The activating stimulus is whatever means the therapist chooses for inducing the REM state in the client (we recommend gentle ways, not harsh ways like shock).
 The client’s brain pattern matches to the empowering ideas suggested by the therapist, and gives them personal meaning.
 Every pattern match fires an emotional response (an expectation), however subtle.
 The client may then think about the new ideas and rehearse new possibilities.

 The stages of effective hypnotherapy